nilqed/IPyXt/README.md

 Copy the file `sympyprt.py` (possibly after editing) into the IPython `extension` directory.
 Usually: `site-packages/IPython/extensions`.
+For Mac users see [issue #1] (https://github.com/scios/IPyXt/issues/1 "Issue #1").
+BTW the script was not tested on OSX.
+Consult the IPython user manual in case of difficulties to find the extension directory.

 ### Usage
 Load the extension with the IPython magic: